Joseph O'Brien (rower): International representative rowing

-In March 2022 O'Brien regained a seat in the reigning Olympic men's champion four with Hargreaves, Purnell and Turrin as the coxless four in the broader Australian training team to prepare for the 2022 international season and the 2022 World Rowing Championships.
+In 2022 O'Brien regained a seat in the reigning Olympic men's champion four with Hargreaves, Purnell and Turrin as the coxless four in the Australian squad for the 2022 international season and the 2022 World Rowing Championships.
 With O'Brien at stroke they took gold at the World Rowing Cup II in Poznan in June, won the Stewards Challenge Cup at the Henley Royal Regatta in July and a week later finished second at the WRC III in Lucerne.
 At the 2022 World Rowing Championships at Racize, he stroked the Australian coxless four to a silver medal.